 I also avidly checked out everything other SEO and content marketing gurus like Neil Patel put out that he endorsed.

 Taking advantage of the most powerful marketing tool around

-And finally after a little sales training from Lisa Sasevich using “Irresistible Offers that Sell” I was done, I had worked out a new website strategy to make music again.
+And finally after a little sales training from Lisa Sasevich using “Irresistible Offers that Sell” I was done, I had worked out a new website and content promotion strategy to make music again.
 New music.